-How Investment Manager Exemption identifies if overseas investors are liable to tax on transactions conducted by a UK Investment Manager.
+How the Investment Manager Exemption identifies if overseas investors are liable for tax on transactions conducted by a UK investment manager.

 The Investment Manager Exemption

-- overseas investors are not charged to UK tax in relation to investment transactions conducted on their behalf
+- overseas investors are not charged to UK tax for investment transactions conducted on their behalf

 - any fees received by a UK resident investment manager for services performed for the non-resident are fully chargeable to UK tax